Nowak0/Word2Vec/README.md

 | | man| old (0.86), felix (0.86), blind (0.85), name (0.85), woman (0.85) |

 **Observations**:
 While subsampling offers a substantial increase in training speed, it introduces a trade-off in result quality that is highly dependent on the window size.
 At smaller windows (3, 4), the results are less intuitive.
-This is likely because subsampling reduces the number of training pairs involving frequent words, which can decrease the amount of useful training information available to the model.
+This is likely because subsampling reduces the number of training pairs involving frequent words, which can decrease the amount of useful training information available to the model.The window size of 5 produced semantically meaningful similar words.
+A larger dataset could further improve embedding quality by providing more contextual information

 ## Summary

-This project implements the **Skip-gram Word2Vec model with Negative Sampling** from scratch using Python and NumPy to learn word embeddings from Mary Shelley’s Frankenstein.
-The model learns vector representations by increasing the similarity between words that appear in the same context while decreasing similarity with randomly sampled words.

-The experiments demonstrate how context window size and subsampling influence embedding quality.
-While subsampling significantly reduces training time, its interaction with small context windows can reduce the number of effective training examples.
-In this implementation, a window size of 5 provided the most stable results when subsampling was applied.
+The experiments highlight how context window size and subsampling affect embedding quality.
+Subsampling was intentionally applied to reduce training time and focus on meaningful words, and while it can reduce the number of effective training examples with smaller windows, a window size of 5 provided the most stable and semantically meaningful results in this implementation.